-- If there is a credit on your account after tuition is paid, you may use that credit at the bookstore as long as you have your EagleCard and class schedule.
+If there is a credit on your account after tuition is paid, you may use that credit at the bookstore as long as you have your EagleCard and book list.

-- You should note that checks for first time Stafford Loan borrowers cannot be sent until the mandatory 30 day wait period from the start of the semester ends.
+Credits for first time Stafford Loan borrowers cannot be deposited/mailed until the mandatory 30-day wait period from the start of the semester ends.
 However, those funds are available at the bookstore if the loan has been activated.